 The practical assessment is carried out by one of the thirty senior judges appointed by The Poultry Club.
 They have about an hour to observe the trainee judge who should judge at least three classes of birds as well as discussing the merits of other birds on show.
 At the end of this, the examiner rings the appropriate marks on the judging test sheet.
 He will be assessing under four headings: competence, speed, handling, and theoretical knowledge.

 Both parts of the exam are marked out of 50 and an overall total of 70% is required to pass.
 This is confirmed at a Poultry Club Council meeting and a laminated judge's card is issued.
 To gain entry to Panel A, all seven certificates must be held and experience gained by judging at major Poultry Club shows.
 A letter of application detailing such experience has to be presented to the Poultry Club Council, who decide by majority vote whether Panel A status should be granted.

-To apply to take a judging test, simply contact the Poultry Club Secretary, and ask for a judging test application form.
-Complete the form and return it, together with the £10.00 administration fee.
+To apply to take a judging test, simply contact the Poultry Club Secretary, and ask for a judging test application form, or download one by clicking on the link below.
+Complete the form and return it, together with the £14.00 administration fee.
 There are two important things to remember: (1) only one test may be taken each year; (2) the closing date for applications is the end of September.
 Perhaps the golden rule in applying for a test is to time it right.
 Don’t apply until you feel confident, but don’t leave it so long that you are so well-known and so experienced that you will embarrass the examiners!

 Download - Judging Test Application Form